Omar-Alme/marketing-agency/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items on the pages.
-- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make hero section page responsive.
+- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make the hero section responsive.
+- [CSS Grid-Template-columns](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns) - was used in hero section.
 - [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) was used to declaring global CSS variables and apply them throughout the project.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.